Learning high-dimensional directed acyclic graphs with latent and selection variables: Numerical examples

-\section{Numerical Examples}
+\section{Numerical examples}

 In this section we compare the performance of RFCI and different versions of FCI and Anytime FCI in simulation studies, considering both the computing time and the estimation performance.
-Since Anytime FCI requires an additional tuning parameter (see \cite{Spirtes01-anytime} and Section \ref{sec.aafci}), we cannot compare it directly.
-We therefore define a slight modification, called Adaptive Anytime FCI (AAFCI), where this tuning parameter is set adaptively (see Section \ref{sec.aafci}).
-Our proposed modifications of FCI (see Section \ref{sec.fci}) can also be applied to AAFCI, leading to the following algorithms: AAFCI$_{\text{path}}$, CAAFCI, CAAFCI$_{\text{path}}$, SCAAFCI, and SCAAFCI$_{\text{path}}$.
+Since Anytime FCI requires an additional tuning parameter (see~\cite{Spirtes01-anytime} and Section 3 of \cite{ColomboEtAl12-supp}), we cannot compare it directly.
+We therefore define a~slight modification, called Adaptive Anytime FCI (AAFCI), where this tuning parameter is set adaptively (see Section 3 of~\cite{ColomboEtAl12-supp}).
+Our proposed modifications of FCI (see Section~\ref{secfci}) can also be applied to AAFCI, leading to the following algorithms: AAFCI$_{\mathrm{path}}$, CAAFCI, CAAFCI$_{\mathrm{path}}$, SCAAFCI and SCAAFCI$_{\mathrm{path}}$.

 The remainder of this section is organized as follows.
-The simulation set-up is described in Section \ref{sec.simulation.setup}.
-Section \ref{sec.estimation.performance} shows that the estimation performance of RFCI and all versions of FCI and AAFCI are very similar.
-Section \ref{sec.computing.time} shows that our adaptations of FCI and AAFCI can reduce the computation time significantly for graphs of moderate size, but that RFCI is the only feasible algorithm for large graphs.
+The simulation setup is described in Section \ref{secsimulationsetup}.
+Section~\ref{secestimationperformance} shows that the estimation performances of RFCI and all versions of FCI and AAFCI are very similar.
+Section~\ref{seccomputingtime} shows that our adaptations of FCI and AAFCI can reduce the computation time significantly for graphs of moderate size, but that RFCI is the only feasible algorithm for large graphs.